kenichi-07/aws-disaster-recovery/README.md

+Sure!
+Here’s a modified version of your document with the company names and relevant links changed:

 # AWS RDS Point-In-Time Recovery (PITR) and Disaster Recovery Guide

 This repository provides comprehensive instructions and AWS CLI commands to perform Point-In-Time Recovery (PITR) and establish Disaster Recovery (DR) strategies for Amazon Relational Database Service (RDS).
 The guide covers restoring RDS instances, copying snapshots across regions, and setting up automated backup replication to ensure data availability and resilience.